ionescu/Machine_Learning_2019/07-Reinforcement_Learning_Part_1/slides.md

 - Robot arm:

-  - Example of a long-term goal in controlling a robot arm: catch the ball.
+  - Example of a long-term goal in controlling a robot arm: \pause catch the ball.

-  - Example of a short-term goal in controlling a robot arm: bend the arm.
+  - Example of a short-term goal in controlling a robot arm: \pause bend the arm.

 Policies
 ========

 - Setting emissions:

-  - Example of a long-term goal in setting emissions: keep global warming below 2°C.
+  - Example of a long-term goal in setting emissions: \pause keep global warming below 2°C.

-  - Example of a short-term goal in setting emissions: eliminate diesel cars.
+  - Example of a short-term goal in setting emissions: \pause eliminate diesel cars.

 Matchboxes